CS-4820-Library-Project/COUNTER-5.1-Report-Harvester/README.md

 </a>

 ### Download in Mac - M series (ARM Architecture)
 Requires to disable gatekeeper for installation.
 We currently don't have a apple developer program certificate.
 You can also create an installer locally for your machine.
-See Wiki for more details
+See Wiki for more details.
+##
 <a target="_blank" href="https://github.com/CS-4820-Library-Project/COUNTER-5.1-Report-Harvester/releases/download/v0.2.0/COUNTER.Report.Haverster-0.2.0-arm64.dmg">
   <img alt="Download for Mac" src="https://github.com/CS-4820-Library-Project/COUNTER-5.1-Report-Harvester/assets/124853347/6a750ede-05f5-4ef1-ab19-3a6619228529" width="280px"/>
 </a>